-Doctoral students can apply and extend their research competence by conducting a PhD research project and by writing a corresponding doctoral dissertation within the framework of our Doctoral Programmes in linguistics or literature.
+Doctoral students can apply and extend their research competence by conducting a PhD research project and by writing a corresponding doctoral dissertation within the framework of our Doctoral Programs in Linguistics or Literature.

 The Hermann Paul School of Linguistics Basel-Freiburg